|

 IS often said that Nantwich is the town where they pay you to live.
 And, I

-suppose that strictly speaking that could be said to be true - if you live in
+suppose that could be said to be true - if you live in

-the right street, and, sometimes, on the right side of the street.
+the right street, and, sometimes, on the correct side of the street - if you amend

 This is because of something called Beam Heath - an area of common land where